eoglethorpe/deeper/docs/contributing_frontend.md

 3. For imports, the absolute and relative imports must be spaced with a new line.
 All the default imports must be sorted alphabetically.

-4. propTypes and defaultProps for React class mustes be written at the top of the file, only after imports.
+4. propTypes and defaultProps for React classes must be written at the top of the file, only after imports.
 The attributes should be sorted alphabetically.

 5. Prefer decorators for Higher-Order Components